ember-template-lint/ember-template-lint/docs/rule/require-input-label.md

 * another option is to add an aria-label to the input element.
 * wrapping the input element in a label element is also allowed; however this is less flexible for styling purposes, so use with awareness.

+## Configuration

+ The following values are valid configuration:

+* boolean - `true` to enable / `false` to disable
+* object -- An object with the following keys:
+  * `allow` -- An array of component names for that may be used as label replacement

 ## References

 * [Understanding Success Criterion 1.3.1: Info and Relationships](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships)